Huawei Freebuds 5i offer Hi-Res Audio and ANC below £100

-(Pocket-lint) - Huawei is expanding its true wireless earbuds range for the new year by launching the Freebuds 5i, and they come with a host of high-end features, delivered in a product that's below £100 in the UK.
+Huawei is expanding its true wireless earbuds range for the new year by launching the Freebuds 5i, and they come with a host of high-end features, delivered in a product that's below £100 in the UK.

 It's rare to find TWS buds in this price bracket with both ANC (Active Noise Cancelling) and Hi-Res LDAC audio support, and yet, that's exactly what the Freebuds 5i has.
 Of course, in order to take advantage of the Hi-Res codec, you need a compatible phone or device to connect the buds to.